snototter/viren2d/docs/source/tutorial/colormaps.rst

 .. image:: ../images/relief-shading.png
    :width: 600
-   :alt: Topolographical visualizations
+   :alt: Exemplary relief shading
    :align: center

-This visualization uses different color maps suitable for relief shading to show the topographical structure of a small part of the lunar farside.
-The underlying topographical data was captured by the *Lunar Reconnaissance Orbiter* in 2011, provided by
+This visualization uses relief shading with different color maps to show the topographical structure of (a small part of) the lunar farside.
+The underlying topographical data was captured by the *Lunar Reconnaissance Orbiter* in 2011 and published by
 `NASA/GSFC/Arizona State University <https://photojournal.jpl.nasa.gov/catalog/PIA14021>`__.
 Python code for this visualization example: